RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 is initial allocation size, in bytes, for the data part of each new chunk.
 Actual chunks may consume more memory.
 Changing chunkSize (using `TS.ALTER`) does not affect existing chunks.

-Must be a multiple of 8 in the range [64 ..
+Must be a multiple of 8 in the range [48 ..
 1048576].
 When not specified, it is set to 4096 bytes (a single memory page).

-Note: the minimal value was 128 between versions 1.6.10 and 1.6.17, and in version 1.8.0.
+Note: Before v1.6.10 no minimum was enforced.
+Between v1.6.10 and v1.6.17 and in v1.8.0 The minimum value was 128.
+Since v1.8.1 the minimum value is 48.

 The data in each key is stored in chunks.
 Each chunk contains header and data for a given timeframe.
 An index contains all chunks.
 Iterations occur inside each chunk.
 Depending on your use case, consider these tradeoffs for having smaller or larger sizes of chunks: